alexanderkeijser73/pants-example-python/README.md

    ```
 2. Install the pants binary.
 You have two options:

-   Install pants in a docker container:
+   Install pants in a docker container (recommended):

    ```
     docker build -t pants-docker-installation .